 UX researchers use different methods to understand problems and draw opportunities to stand out amongst their competition.
-Organizations conduct User Experience research to precisely understand how real customers react to the products or services in the real world.
+Organizations conduct UX research to precisely understand how real customers react to the products or services in the real world.

 Types of UX research methods

-- Quantitative vs. qualitative research:
+Quantitative vs. qualitative research

 Quantitative research is the study of a population through the use of surveys and questionnaires.
 Quantitative research helps to generalize findings and understand what a specific population likes and dislikes.
 This data collection technique is generally mathematical in nature.

 Qualitative research helps researchers gather information by observing users in field studies or focus groups.
 Qualitative research brings sense to the motivations and reasons for consumer behavior.
 The users are generally in small numbers belonging to diverse backgrounds and help answer the ‘how’ and ‘why’ questions about consumer behavior.

 “Attitudinal research” applies to what users say, while “behavioral” applies to what they really do.
 What users and customers usually say and what they do are sometimes pretty different.
 Researchers often conduct attitudinal research to measure customers’ needs and beliefs.

 However, researchers lean towards behavioral research for insights as data on what users tend to do is more relevant.
 Website A/B testing is an excellent example of behavioral research because it gives researchers critical insights into how users perceive and act on different versions of the same site.

 Conducting user experience research is a structured procedure that helps discover significant insights for improving the user experience.
 Here are the five steps to conducting user experience research:

 Always define the goals of your research before you act.
 Understand what you want to discover about your customers and their requirements.